 But as people who have been 'PANSIED' (Politically Active Not Seeking Employment - apparantly one of the dole office's official categories!) at various protest sites have found out, it is even possible for them to overcome this barrier.
 At the Manchester Airport protests in 1997, the dole office tried a new strategy.
 They simply matched up the signing records to where different sites had been (e.g. someone who had suspiciously moved between Exeter, Newbury and Manchester), and attempted to cut people's dole on the basis that they weren't actively seeking work.
 (In this case, the protesters were able to successfully argue that they were religious and not political activists, threatening to take the DSS to court if they didn't give everybody their dole back.)
-In November 1999, a similar thing happened to 15 activists who had been living on or associated with the Gorse Wood site in Essex - only this time it seems that it came about through co-operation between the dole office and police intelligence, as people who had been spotted on site but weren't actually living there were amongst the 15 who got their dole money stopped on the basis that they were fraudulently claiming benefits.
+In November 1999, a similar thing happened to 15 activists who had been living on or associated with the Gorse Wood site in Essex - only this time it seems that it came about through co-operation between the dole office and police intelligence, as people who had been spotted on site but weren't actually living there were amongst the 15 firms that we associate with globalisation therefore continually need nation-states to re-impose the most conducive labour conditions so that they can flee those countries where they are threatened by worker militancy.
+In short, globalisation is essentially about the re-imposition of work.